 Your deduction for actual expenses includes more than just your gas receipts.
 You can include the cost of oil, tires, registration, insurance and repairs.
 If you lease your vehicle, you can include your payments; if you own your vehicle, you can include depreciation on your vehicle.
 However, if you use the same vehicle for both personal and business driving, you must prorate the expenses based on business miles driven versus personal miles driven.
 To do this, divide total business miles by total personal miles, then multiply the result by the expense.

 You are only permitted to deduct for expenses for which you were not reimbursed.
+If you received mileage or gas reimbursement from your employer, you can't deduct those costs.
 If your employer paid only part of your expenses, you can deduct the remainder.
 The expenses must be appropriate for and beneficial to your business.
 You must incur or pay the expense during the year for which you are claiming the deduction.
 You will also need to complete IRS Form 2106; you may use Form 2106-EZ if you receive no reimbursement and are applying the standard rate instead of claiming actual expenses.

 An increase in the standard mileage rate is not the only import change for the new tax year.
 Unpaid employee mileage is no longer deductible as of 2018.
 Self-employed individuals will still be able to claim the mileage deduction, as well as other business-related travel expenses, on Part III of Schedule C.